Solomon Cohen Jr.: Life and career

 In 1839, Cohen and his brother-in-law Mordecai Myers (husband of his sister Sarah Henrietta) helped established the Georgia Historical Society.
 Cohen was its treasurer between 1841 and 1844, and its vice-president between 1864 and 1868.

 He served as the president of the Congregation Mickve Israel for several years.

 Shortly before his death, Cohen had built the home at today's 116–120 West Liberty Street, an addition to the 1851-built number 124.

 Cohen was a slave-owner.
 At one point, he owned eight slaves and hired out an additional fifteen.

+He was a member of Georgetown's Winyah Indigo Society, and a charter member of the Georgetown's Planters Club.

 Properties

 In addition to his home at 116–120 West Liberty Street, Cohen also built properties at 124 West Liberty Street (1851) and 17 West Bay Street (1869).

 Death

 Cohen died in 1875, aged 72.
 He is interred in Savannah's Laurel Grove Cemetery, alongside his wife, who survived him by sixteen years.